GalvanizeOpenSource/Learn-To-Code-GitHub-Git/README.md

 ```

 ## Working Remotely
-Now that you've got a taste of working locally, let's take it up a notice.
+Now that you've got a taste of working locally, let's take it up a notch.
 First, we need to re-configure your Git to work with your GitHub.

 #### Configure Git for GitHub
 In Bash, enter in the command to sync your folder with your GitHub account: